antronerds/r2-tutorials/docs/Differential_Expression.md

     differentially expressed.
 Hovering over the points shows the genesymbol, in this case the NTRK1 gene (Figure 16).
-To speed up the graph generation this information is not automatically loaded: click on the �add hovering� button below the graph to add this information.
-Note: every plot in R2 with larger amounts of datapoints (&gt;5000) will have this �add hovering� button.
+To speed up the graph generation this information is not automatically loaded: click on the "add hovering" button below the graph to add this information.
+Note: every plot in R2 with larger amounts of datapoints (&gt;5000) will have this "add hovering" button.
     [![](_static/images/DiffentialExpress_XYplot.png)**Figure
     16: XY plot of all genes differentially expressed in the current track;**](_static/images/DiffentialExpress%20XYplot.png)